 Should a protest for eligibility occur the tournament director will withhold any winnings while an investigation into the eligibility of the protested angler takes place.
 It is each angler’s responsibility to know and understand the eligibility requirements of any WWBS event prior to entering that event.

-1: Participation: Participation in a WWBS event is open to anyone providing a team or team
+1: Participation: Participation in a WWBS event is open to anyone providing a team or team member has not:

 IF YOU COULD/CAN SAY YES TO ANY OF THE ABOVE YOU ARE INELIGIBLE!